Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

-We now informally describe how to find a hitting set for noncommutative formulas (more generally for noncommutative ABPs) in a division algebra of arbitrary prime power index.
+We now informally describe how to construct such a division algebra hitting set for noncommutative formulas (more generally for noncommutative ABPs).
 For simplicity, suppose the prime is $\p$ and the ABP degree is $\p^d$.
 In \cite{FS13}, it is assumed that the degree of the ABP is $2^{d}$ and the construction has a recursive structure.
-In particular, it is by a reduction to the hitting set construction for ROABPs (read-once algebraic branching programs) over the commutative variables $u_1, u_2, \ldots, u_{2^d}$.
+In fact, itt is essentially a reduction to the hitting set construction for ROABPs (read-once oblivious algebraic branching programs) in commuting variables $u_1, u_2, \ldots, u_{2^d}$.
 The recursive step in their construction is by combining hitting sets (via hitting set generator $\mathcal{G}_{d-1}$) for two halves of degree $2^{d-1}$ \cite{FS13} with a rank preserving step of matrix products to obtain the generator $\mathcal{G}_d$ at the $d^{th}$ step.
 More precisely, $\G_d$ is a map from $\F^{d+1}\rightarrow \F^{2^{d}}$ that stretches the seed $(\alpha_1, \ldots, \alpha_{d+1})$ to a $2^d$ tuple for the read-once variables.

-For our case, the main high-level idea is to decompose the ABP of degree $\p^d$ in $\p$ consecutive windows each of length $\p^{d-1}$.
-One can adapt the rank preserving step for \emph{two matrix products} in \cite{FS13} even for the case of \emph{$\p$ many matrix products}.
-However, the main difficulty is to ensure that the hitting set points lie inside a division algebra.
+For our case, the high-level idea is to decompose the ABP of degree $\p^d$ in $\p$ consecutive parts each of length $\p^{d-1}$.
+We can adapt the rank preserving step for \emph{two matrix products} in \cite{FS13} to \emph{$\p$ many matrix products}.
+However, the main task is to ensure that the hitting set points lie inside a division algebra.
 For our purpose, we take a classical construction of cyclic division algebras \cite[Chapter 5]{Lam01}.
 The cyclic division algebra $D=(K/F,\sigma,z)$ is defined using a indeterminate $x$ as the $\ell$-dimensional vector space: